 Thomas Jefferson’s private study inspired the name.
 The Cabinet, the heart of Jefferson’s sanctum sanctorum, evokes his role as visionary statesmen, scientist, philosopher, and architect.

 Today, the Monticello Cabinet is the heart of philanthropic support for the Thomas Jefferson Foundation.

-Participants in the Monticello Cabinet find their greatest reward in the knowledge that they are assuring Jefferson's legacy, advancing important educational initiatives, and ensuring the preservation of Monticello, one of the world's greatest treasures.
-Cabinet participants act as personal advisors, advocates, and generous supporters of the Thomas Jefferson Foundation.
-They explore common interests and enjoy opportunities for engagement, fellowship, and learning offered throughout the year, including seminars on Jefferson and Monticello, special tours and events both on and off the mountaintop.
+Participants in the Cabinet find their greatest reward in the knowledge that they are assuring Jefferson's legacy, advancing important educational initiatives, and ensuring the preservation of Monticello, one of the world's greatest treasures.
+Special opportunities for engagement, fellowship, and learning are year-round, through seminars on Jefferson and Monticello, special tours and events both on and off the mountaintop.

-Founded in 2010 as an important branch of the Monticello Cabinet, the Monticello Summit honors donors who make unrestricted annual gifts of $25,000 or more.
+The Monticello Summit is an important branch of the Cabinet, honoring donors who make unrestricted annual gifts of $25,000 or more.
 Participants in the Monticello Summit are leaders in their extraordinary commitment to supporting the Thomas Jefferson Foundation's mission of preservation and education.
 Summit participants enjoy opportunities for in-depth scholarship and experiential learning in small group settings, on the mountaintop and beyond.